Join us:

 Project 2: Novel functions of class 3 PI3K in metabolic time-keeping

-Our most recent discovery advocates that class 3 PI3K is also involved in whole-body metabolic control by functional interaction with the circadian clock mechanism in liver (Alkhoury et al, in preparation).
+mechanism in liver (Alkhoury et al, in review).
 The circadian clock is an evolutionary conserved anticipatory mechanism that functions in nearly all cells of our body.
 It assures metabolic adaptation to resting and active phases of the daily cycle we experience.
 Accordingly, different metabolic pathways have been reported to control the circadian clock molecular machinery and consequent circadian responses such as feeding behavior.
 The link between class 3 PI3K, circadian clock in different metabolic tissues and feeding behavior is still unexplored.
-To this end, the main objectives of proposed M2 project are:
+To this end, the main objectives of proposed M2 training that we are determined to lead to an ambitious PhD project are:

 1) Determine the role of class 3 PI3K in the regulation of circadian clock machinery in different metabolic organs beyond the liver;